 Granting someone ordinary power of attorney allows that person to administer your financial affairs.
 The agent will have full or limited control based on the terms of the power of attorney.

 A general power of attorney grants the agent full authority to act on behalf of the principal.
-The agent may sign legal documents, handle finances, and make business decisions under a general power of attorney.
+The agent may sign legal documents, handle finances, and make business decisions under a this printable power of attorney.

 The term “special power of attorney” refers to the authority one person gives to another to make decisions on his or her behalf.
 Special powers of attorney have fewer options.
-A principal can give someone a specific power of attorney just to make medical choices or to sell a property.
+A principal can give someone a specific POA template just to make medical choices or to sell a property.

 A springing (or conditional) power of attorney occurs when a condition (typically incapacity) occurs.
 If a principal dies or becomes handicapped, a power of attorney contract may terminate unless certain conditions are given.
-When deployed, military personnel can create a “springing power of attorney.”
+When deployed, military personnel can create a springing POA template.

 An attorney can provide this legal paperwork.
 Lawyers in the US know the local requirements and can personalize the process to help each individual reach his or her goals.
-A POA template can be used to create a legal power of attorney, granting certain rights to a named agent.
+A blank power of attorney form can be used to create a legal power of attorney, granting certain rights to a named agent.